 Background: Current guidelines recommend the use of vancomycin for the initial treatment

-Methods: A systematic literature search was performed using the following electronic databases
+Methods: A systematic literature search was performed using electronic databases [Medline, Google

-[Medline, Embase, google scholar and Cochrane] for eligible studies.
-Randomized controlled trials
+Scholar and Cochrane] for eligible studies.
+Randomized Controlled Trials (RCTs) comparing

-comparing Surotomycin with Vancomycin for the CDI treatment were included.
-Demographic variables
+cadazolid with vancomycin for CDI treatment were included.
+Demographic variables and outcomes

-was clinical cure rate defined as the resolution of CDI at the end of the 10-day drug course.
+clinical cure rate defined as the resolution of CDI at the end of a 10-day course.

-Results: Three RCTs met the inclusion criteria with a total of 1280 patients with CDI who received
+Results: Two studies with three RCTs met the inclusion criteria with a total of 1283 patients with

-Conclusion: Surotomycin is non-inferior to vancomycin and offers a promising alternative for the
+Conclusion: Cadazolid is non-inferior to vancomycin and offers a promising alternative for the

 treatment of CDI.
 More studies including RCTs and longitudinal studies with large and diverse